Parliament of Singapore: Other powers

-List of sessions of Parliament
+List of Parliaments

 Parliament House

 Between 1954 and 1999, Singapore's legislature met at what is now called the Old Parliament House.
 The building was originally a private mansion designed in the Palladian style by George Drumgoole Coleman and completed in June 1827 for a merchant, John Argyle Maxwell.
 Instead of living in it, Maxwell leased it to the Government for use as Singapore's first courthouse.
 The building was eventually sold to Governor George Bonham and the East India Company in October 1842.
 It served as a courthouse up to 1865, and again from 1875 until 1939, when the courts moved to a purpose-built Supreme Court Building on St. Andrew's Road.
 The building fell into disrepair and was used as a government storehouse during and after World War II.

 In 1953, Governor John Nicoll decided that the building should be renovated for use as a legislative chamber.
 Renamed Assembly House, it was declared officially open on 9 July 1954, and the existing Legislative Council had its first meeting there on 20 July.
 It was then occupied from 1955 by the newly formed Legislative Assembly of Singapore, and was renamed Parliament House when Singapore became fully independent in 1965.
 In 1988 the building's debating chamber was extensively renovated to increase the number of seats in it to 90.
 However, as further extensions were not feasible without causing MPs discomfort and disrupting the chamber's configuration, plans were approved in 1992 for a new Parliament building to be constructed.
 The present Parliament House, on a part of High Street that was renamed Parliament Place, was completed in July 1999.
 It was officially inaugurated on 6 September 1999 with a special sitting that began in the Old Parliament House, continued with legislators walking from the old building to the new one, and concluded in the new Parliament House.
 Three items from the old chamber were brought over: the Mace of Parliament, the Table of the House, and the Speaker's chair.
 The building formerly occupied by Parliament reopened in March 2004 as a performance venue called the Arts House at the Old Parliament, and the street it is on was renamed Old Parliament Lane.